Our home insurance cover is here to protect your home and its belongings, so it’s important that you understand your policy when you need it.

 This is the amount you agree to pay towards any claim you make.

-Family legal protection (optional extra)
+Family legal protection (Optional extra)

 This covers you and your family who live with you for everyday legal disputes.
 This is already included if you have Home Plus.

 The most commonly used lock for front and back doors.
 It offers a good level of security in a choice of two, three or five levers.
 A British Standard five lever mortice lock is recommended for all external doors.
+Below is an example of a mortice lock.

 Your ‘home’ is the insured property shown in the home insurance schedule along with its garages and outbuildings, as long as they’re not used for business.

-Home emergency cover (optional extra)
+Home Emergency cover (Optional extra)

 24-hour emergency assistance for central heating, electrical emergencies, plumbing or draining issues.
 We’ll also provide emergency help if your home’s unsafe and a risk to your family.
 This is already included if you have Home Plus.